Zero-cycles on varieties over p-adic fields and Brauer groups: Unramifiedness theorem for Brauer groups

-where the vertical arrows are restriction maps, and the exactness of each row follows from a similar argument to Lemma \ref{lem:exact}\,(1).
-The right vertical map is clearly injective.
-In what follows, we prove that the left vertical map $a$ is injective, which implies the injectivity of \eqref{res:zeta}.
-For $x \in (Y')_0$, put $Y_x:=\Spec(\O_{Y',x}^{\h})$ where $\O_{Y',x}^{\h}$ denotes the henselization of $\O_{Y',x}$ at its maximal ideal.
-Consider the following commutative diagram with exact rows:
+where the vertical arrows are restriction maps, and the exactness of each row follows from Lemma \ref{lem:exact}\,(1).
+The right vertical map is obviously injective.
+It remain to show the injectivity of the left vertical map $a$, which we prove in what follows.
+Recall that $\k(\eta)$ is the function field of $Y_\eta=\overline{\{\eta\}} \subset \cX$, and that $Y_\eta$ is either a integral proper scheme over a finite field, or its henselization at a regular closed point.